The 10 Worst Neighborhoods In Oklahoma City For 2022

 It seems as if there's a neighborhood for everyone in Oklahoma City.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Oklahoma City.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Oklahoma thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Oklahoma City.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Oklahoma City neighborhoods are the worst, and which are the best?
+So the question arises, which Oklahoma City neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Oklahoma City hoods need a little tender loving care - the sore thumbs of the Oklahoma City area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Nichols Hills ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Oklahoma City hoods need a little tender loving care – the sore thumbs of the Oklahoma City area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Nichols Hills ranks way above the rest.

-We examined 24 of Oklahoma City's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Oklahoma City's reputation.
+We examined 24 of Oklahoma City’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Oklahoma City’s reputation.

 Read on to see how we determined the places around Oklahoma City that need a pick-me-up.
 And remember, don't blame the messenger.